KenriqueM/JS-Variables-and-Types/assignments/4. operators/conditional-operator.md

 1.  🎖Make a simple calculator with these functions.
 Using prompt, type conversion, if else statement.
 Use prompt to take the input from user i.e two numbers and an operation (Add, Sub, Mul, Div).

   ⛑ Rule
-    * [ ] While substracting and dividing keep in mind the number one should be greater then number two.
+    * [ ] While substracting and dividing keep in mind the number one should be greater than number two.
 If not show alert saying `Number Two is larger then Number one`.
   ⚡️ Operations
     * [ ] Add
     ```js